scozv/blog/_pages/cv.en.md

 Company | Nordic Industrial Park (Ningbo) Co., Ltd.
 :-------|:------------
 Time | Sept, 2009 ~ April, 2010
-Summary | Delivery a Resume information system to collection the resumes and candidates information.
+Summary | Delivery a Resume information system to collect the resumes and candidates information.

 ## Candidate Overview

 ### Working Experiences in Last Two Years

-I grew fast in last two years, I delivered a small online shopping project with 6 members team during 2015 to 2016 when I was studying in SJTU for Master of Software Engineering.
+I grew fast in the last two years, I delivered a small online shopping project with 6 members team during 2015 to 2016 when I was studying in SJTU for Master of Software Engineering.

-As the Tech Lead, I improved a lot from the stage that only gross requirement was available to the stage that all features has been delivered, calling this as a _Zero to One_.
+As the Tech Lead, I improved a lot from the stage that only gross requirement was available to the stage that all features had been delivered, calling this as the _Zero to One_.

-In recent 1 year, I moved to Singapore, kept learning and writing on React, Scala, and most important, delivered the solutions.

-I led 3 small teams in past two years, I learn the collaboration, the communication, and how to choose the team member, how to get support from other team.
+I led 3 small teams in recent two years, I learn the collaboration, the communication, how to choose the team member, and how to get support resources from other team.

+In recent 1 year, I moved to Singapore, kept learning and writing on React, Scala, and most important, on delivering the solutions.

 I read and I learn.
-I already passed the Level I exam of CFA.
+I have already passed the Level I exam of CFA.
 I have submitted the Master Degree graduation paper on June, which has addressed the Loose Coupling architecture and the application in Financial Information System.

-### Three Stages for Last 8 Years of Software Engineering
+### Three Stages of 8 Years on Software Engineering

-I consider my last 8 years of software engineering experiences as three stages.
+I consider the 8 years of software engineering experiences as three stages below.

-The first stage is from 2009 when I graduated to 2014, I worked in Healthcare, Insurance project.
-I learnt the information is much more the raw data, the data query optimization.
-I read a lot from MSDN.
-However I was working as a team member in that period.
+The first stage was from the 2009 when I just graduated from University to the 2014.
+I worked in Healthcare, Insurance project.
+I learnt the information is much more valuable than the raw data, and also learnt the skill of the data query optimization.
+I read MSDN articles, improved my English reading and writing.
+However in that period, I was just working as a team member.

-The second stage is from 2014 when I enrolled the SJTU with full score on  entrance exam of specialized course to 2016.
+The second stage was from the 2014 when I was enrolled into the SJTU with full score on entrance exam of specialized course to the the 2016.
-I worked in a complicated Financial Information System, the CI platform, and I passed the CFA Level I exam.
+I worked in a Corporate Liquidation System, the CI platform, and I passed the CFA Level I exam.
-I realized the difference between being the team developer and being Team Lead.
-Then I delivered a online shopping system with 6 team member, improved my architect ability.
-However, I had limited conception on engineering practice.
+I realized the difference between being a team developer and being the Team Lead.
+Then I delivered a online shopping system with 6 members team, improved my architecture ability.
+However, in these 2 years, I realized that I had limited conception on engineering practice.

-The third stage is from September 2016 when I joined the Fundamental Architect Group of Hujiang to January 2017 when I moved to working in Singapore and to now.
-I understand the programming language is the expression of requirement.
+The third stage was from September 2016 when I joined the Infrastructure Architect Group of Hujiang to January 2017 when I moved to working in Singapore and to now.
+I understand that a programming language is the expression of requirement.
-No much more effect needed for comparing the programming languages, since besides of different languages, instead, many software engineering topics are mandatory, deployment, monitor, log system, Health Check, and metrics.
-Also a lot of conception on architect design, such as concurrent, reliablity, throughput.
-I practice not only the delivery of code, but also the engineering ability.
+No need to spend too much energy on comparing the different programming languages, instead, software engineering is much more important, such as deployment, monitoring, log system, Health Check, and metrics, also including the conceptions of architecture design, such as concurrent, reliablity, throughput.
+Besides, a project owner needs to understand and plan the roadmap, resources (internal or external) of project.
+In recent 1 year, I practiced not just the delivery of code, but also the engineering ability and being the owner of project.

-I make the requirement happen, and I ensure the system keeping running.
+I make the requirement happening, and I ensure the system keeping running.

 ### Next Plan

-I have great passion on what I am doing, I believe that team work is not full of individual of elite, it is collaboration and delivery on time.
+I have great passion on what I am doing now, and I also believe that team working is not a collection of elite individual, it is also about the collaboration, the prioritising and delivery on time.

+I am still interested in Finance, I believe the level of my finance domain knowledge is higher than the average level of knowledges that many programmers have, these domain knowledges are essential to understand and delivery the high quality solutions.

-I will stay on Team Lead path, that picking the appropriate tools for the final solution, working with team for the last delivery.
+I will stay on Team Lead path, picking the appropriate tools for the solution, working with the team for the final delivery.

 <style>